Mount Hutton (NSW)

 Mount Hutton shows employment indicators that trail behind approximately 70% of regions assessed across Australia

-Mount Hutton has a skilled workforce with well-represented essential services sectors.
-The unemployment rate was 4.9% in the past year, showing an estimated employment growth of 2.8%.
+Mount Hutton's workforce comprises skilled individuals with significant representation in essential services sectors.
+The area's unemployment rate was 4.8% as of the latest available data.
+Over the past year, estimated employment growth was 2.7%.

 Frequently Asked Questions - Employment